arpastrana/directional_clustering/README.md

 ## Installation

 The simplest way to install `directional_clustering` is to build it from source after cloning this repo.
-For developer mode, please jump to the next section.
+For developer mode, please jump to the developer section.

 1. First, we would need to install the latest version of [Anaconda](https://www.continuum.io/).
 Anaconda will take care, among many other